mullinmax/aggy/README.md

 ### Understanding your preferences

 Aggy uses **content embeddings** to understand the types of content you enjoy.
-As you browse, like, filter, or provide sourceback, Aggy fine-tunes your source so you get more of what you love without relying on generic algorithms or trends.
+As you browse, like, filter, or provide feedback, Aggy fine-tunes your feed so you get more of what you love without relying on generic algorithms or trends.

 ## Features